Brief answers to some of the most common questions asked about His Highness the Aga Khan and the agencies of the Aga

 Q: Are the AKDN and its agencies religious organisations?

 A: No. The work of the AKDN is underpinned by the ethical principles of Islam – particularly consultation, solidarity with those less fortunate, self-reliance and human dignity – but the AKDN does not restrict its work to a particular community, country or region.
 Its focus is on poor areas of the developing world, but it also conducts programmes in North America and Europe.
 Pluralism is a central pillar of the AKDN’s ethical framework: It aims to improve living conditions and opportunities for people regardless of their particular religion, race, ethnicity, or gender.
 AKDN employees are also of different faiths, origins and backgrounds.

 Q: What are some figures for the AKDN?

 A: The AKDN works in over 30 countries around the world.
-It currently operates 1,000 or so programmes and institutions − many of which date back over 60 years, and some over 100.
-It employs approximately 80,000 people, the majority of whom are based in developing countries.
-The AKDN’s annual budget for non-profit development activities is approximately US$ 950 million.
-Its economic development arm, the Aga Khan Fund for Economic Development (AKFED), generates annual revenues of US$ 4.3 billion, but all surpluses generated by its project companies are reinvested in further development activities, usually in fragile, remote or post-conflict regions.
+It currently has over 1,000 programmes and institutions − many of which date back over 60 years, and some over 100.
+It employs approximately 96,000 people, the majority of whom are based in developing countries.
+The AKDN’s annual budget for non-profit development activities is approximately US$ 1billion.
+Its economic development arm, the Aga Khan Fund for Economic Development (AKFED), generates annual revenues of US$ 4.5 billion, but all surpluses generated by its project companies are reinvested in further development activities, usually in fragile, remote or post-conflict regions.

 Q: Who is His Highness the Aga Khan?